Rick D. Isernhagen, MD

 What led you to choose Retina Associates?

-When I visited, I immediately fell in love with the beauty of Kentucky and found a tremendous opportunity to join a very strong leader in vitreoretinal diseases and surgery, my partner, William Wood, MD.
-I continue to be fortunate to work with three other very gifted physicians who joined the practice after me, Thomas Stone, MD, John Kitchens, MD and Andrew Moshfeghi, MD.
+When I visited in 1987, I immediately fell in love with the people and the beauty of Kentucky.
+I found a tremendous opportunity to join a very strong leader in vitreoretinal diseases and surgery, my partner, William Wood, MD.
+Our practice has grown.
+I continue to be fortunate in working beside seven other gifted and caring physicians.

 Why did you choose your subspecialty?